faceyspacey/jest-redux-snap/README.md

 you from having to mock child components, which in turn saves you from having to create a separate file to achieve snapshots of both the mocked and unmocked versions of the child component.

-In other words, using *mocking* you can't have the same file mocked and unmocked in Jest, since mocks operate statically on an entire-file-basis.
+In other words, using *mocking* in Jest, you can't have the same indirectly imported child component/module mocked and unmocked within the same file, since mocks operate statically on an entire-file-basis.

 This is a very convenient way to capture every "angle" of your components :)